Cheeden/tp/docs/DeveloperGuide.md

 * Lesson Window Export (Preview)
   * Current issue: Tutors may want to export lesson records for reporting to parents.
   * Planned change: Enable CSV export of lesson plans and progress directly from the viewlessons window.

+* Improve find functionality to give better results for multi-keyword searches
+  * Current issue: When users type find john david` → "John David" (2 matches), then "David Lee" will appear before "John Smith" as both has 1 match each but in alphabetical order D is before J
+  * Planned change: Enable ranking by number of keywords matched, then by token position, then alphabetically.